arda-pecel/Autonomous-Driving-Project/Updates.md

 ## V0.3 Update:<br>
 Cameras communicate with each other for detect objects.

+System can detect more than one car simultaneously.

 ## V0.2 Update:<br>
 Image Compressor method added for reduce memory usage on computer.
 This method uses linear algebra to compress image.